adrmisty/adrmisty/README.md

 - 👋 Hi, I’m @adrmisty, but you can call me Adriana or Adri
-- 👀 I’m interested in NLP, multilinguality, low-resource languages and morpho-syntax
+- 👀 I’m interested in NLP, healthcare AI, multilinguality, low-resource languages and morpho-syntax
 - 📖 I am a graduate student of the double Erasmus Mundus master's degree in Language and Communication Technologies, in Charles University (Czechia) and the University of the Basque Country (Spain).
 Currently, I am workings as a NLP intern at Vicomtech
 - 👩🏻‍🎓 I graduated in my Bsc in Computer Science and Software Engineering at the University of Oviedo (Spain)
 - 🌎 I studied abroad at the School of Computer Science of Virginia Tech (USA)